'One refugee family were so delighted. They had nothing, but this has meant their boys had books' – Learning professional

-In 2021, Scottish Book Trust surveyed education and early years practitioners, and their responses underlined the need for books at home, with over two thirds stating some children they work with only own books gifted to them by Scottish Book Trust.
+In 2021, Scottish Book Trust surveyed education and early years practitioners.
+Their responses underlined the need for books at home, with over two thirds stating some children they work with only own books gifted to them by Scottish Book Trust.
 Over 90% of respondents also stated that some pupils had lost reading skill and vocabulary due to lockdown.

-We have been overwhelmed by demand to reach and support more children and families.
-That’s why we are undertaking a long-term fundraising campaign to ensure everyone in Scotland has equal access to books.
+As the cost-of-living crisis escalates, more children and families will go without, and they need our support.
+That's why we are undertaking a fundraising campaign to ensure everyone in Scotland has equal access to books.

 Where does my donation go?